Marcao02/complaw-deeptech/linear_state_machine_language/pyL4/docs/wip/must-later may-later translation.md

 # Idea
 This reduction works for `must-later`/`may-later` declarations that have no time constraint or a time constraint of the form event\_ts ≤ E for some expression E.

-For each role R and action A that takes parameters of type T, such that R has a must-later A-rule, a state variable (aka global variable) is introduced:
+For each role R and action A that takes parameters of type T, such that R has a must-later A-rule, a state variable (aka state variable) is introduced:

 `must_R_A : (Map T TimeDelta)`